New Clashes In Mozambique As Two Reported Killed - UrduPoint

 -

-Moscow expels German journalists, Berlin denies closing Russia TV bureau12 minutes ago
+Moscow expels German journalists, Berlin denies closing Russia TV bureau1 hour ago

 -

-Surge in synthetic drugs in Afghanistan could threaten public health: UN3 minutes ago
+Surge in synthetic drugs in Afghanistan could threaten public health: UN1 hour ago

 -